PrairieLearn/PrairieLearn/docs/faq.md

 arise, then an error message will be triggered.

 The most common error is there is a missing a comma after the prior entry in a `infoAssessment.json` file.
-As a result, an unexpect token would be found.
+As a result, an unexpected token would be found.

 ```bash
 Error: Error in JSON file format: file.json (line 55, column 17)